ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

-# Toxicity Detection Discord Bot
+# ToxiGuard: Toxicity Detection Discord Bot

-This project is a Discord bot designed to detect and remove toxic, obscene, insulting, threatening, or identity-hate comments in a group chat.
+ToxiGuard is a Discord bot designed to detect and remove toxic, obscene, insulting, threatening, or identity-hate comments in a group chat.
 The bot works by monitoring messages and using machine learning models to classify them into one or more of the following categories:

 1. **Toxic**
 2. **Obscene**